itsElio/personal-keepApp/README.md

 ## Personal Google Keep App

 This small project was made to practice my React skills.
-Includes very basic styling and absolutely no backend.

-Notes won't be stored in any way and will disappear every time you restart the app.
+Includes VERY BASIC styling.

 To try it out you can run: